AnywhereSoftware/B4X_Forum_Resources/B4J/Libraries/WebGL library, working with static and animated models/readme.md

 The user can list by code all actions saved in the model, so decide what actions the model exposes, and play them.

 This demo code also shows how to simulate a cloth by code, with a custom class that simplifies the work, in this case I used a cloth with the B4X logo on it, it is simply a texture.
-If it is in PNG format, you can also use the Alpha channel for transparency. **Note that the cloth and the wind are calculated via code in real time and it is possible to modify various parameters, such as the strength or direction of the wind**.
+If it is in PNG format, you can also use the Alpha channel for transparency.
+Note that the cloth and the wind are calculated via software in real time and it is possible to modify various parameters, such as the strength or direction of the wind.

 In this demo project there are 2 demo scenes, **DemoScene1** and **DemoScene2**.
 Make sure to uncomment only one of the two calls for the scene and comment the other accordingly.
 - DemoScene1 shows you the complete scene with all the characters you can animate.
 (Note: it will take some seconds to load, because detailed models and a lots of polygons used).